 An important part of managing your space is knowing whether or not it’s time to move.
 While the decision to relocate can be triggered by many factors, such as expansion or growth requirements, space availability, a desire to improve one’s image, and/or location preferences, the cost to relocate should always be considered before you make any final decisions.

-Relocating involves direct costs (e.g. physically moving) and indirect costs (e.g. notifying suppliers, clients etc.).
-In this article we will outline direct and indirect relocating costs you should consider before deciding whether or not to move your office space.
+Relocating involves direct costs (e.g. physically moving) and indirect costs (e.g. notifying suppliers, clients, etc.).
+In this article, we will outline direct and indirect relocating costs you should consider before deciding whether or not to move your office space in Calgary.

 Direct Relocation Costs

 Direct relocation costs are some of the costs which can be more obvious to businesses that are considering moving.
 Some of the most common direct moving costs affecting business owners include: